mbroso/constraintnet_facial_detect/readme.md

 ConstraintNet, the projection-based approach, and ResNet50 on test set of CelebA dataset.
 Results are shown for constraints in form of bounding boxes (bb), additional constraints to enforce a relative arrangement of the landmarks (bb+rel), triangle (triangle symbol) and sector of a circle constraints (calligraphic O).
-The average value and the standard deviation are determined over 30 test runs are shown.
+The average value and the standard deviation determined over 30 test runs are shown.

 ![](results_facial_landmark_prediction.png)